Cloudxtreme/DDPS-demo/README.md

 ### Continue later with the same VM

-    $ cd [This git repo]
+    $ cd [this git repository]
     $ vagrant up

 Do not start the machine from VirtualBox.
-Always start the VM using `vagrant up`, or the Vagrantfile wont load!
+Always start the VM using `$ vagrant up`, or the Vagrantfile wont load!

 ### If you want to start over with a fresh version of the VM (a new provisioning)

-    $ cd [This git repo]
+    $ cd [this git repository]
-    $ vagrant destroy     # use `vagrant destroy -f` if you don't want confirmation
+    $ vagrant destroy     # use `$ vagrant destroy -f` if you don't want confirmation
     $ vagrant up

 And a fresh new install is ready for you.
 All your changes to the old VM is gone!

-Vagrant -- for some reason -- does **NOT** delete routes from your OS to VM's when running `vagrant halt` or `vagrant destory`.
+Vagrant -- for some reason -- does **NOT** delete routes from your OS to VM's when running `$ vagrant halt` or `$ vagrant destory`.
 You have to remove them yourself!
 Delete them with route delete or reboot your system, if you want to make sure they are gone.

 Remove OS routes on macOS: